 Dr. Ralston has co-authored journal publications, scholarly book chapters, and a book ( Treating PTSD in Battered Women: A Step-by-Step Manual for Therapists & Counselors).
 Most of his publications are on PTSD, anxiety, and stress-related topics.
 He has provided presentations to various groups, organizations, conferences, and Grand Rounds at The Queen's Medical Center on such topics as treating PTSD, trauma, and trauma-related guilt.
 Dr. Ralston has serv ed as an Adjunct Assistant Professor in the Department of Psychiatry at the University of Hawaiʻi at Mānoa, John A. Burns School of Medicine.

 Dr. Ralston is board certified in Cognitive and Behavioral Psychology and a member in good standing with the American Board of Professional Psychology.
-He is also an active member of the Association for Behavioral and Cognitive Therapies (ABCT), and the Hawaiʻi Psychological Association (HPA).
+He is also an active member of the Association for Behavioral and Cognitive Therapies (ABCT).

 Since the beginning of his private practice in 2006, Dr. Ralston has predominantly treated adult women who have experienced domestic violence, abuse in any form, coercive or manipulative relationships, rape, sexual assault, other assault, or abuse as a child.
 While these women are now safely out of the abusive relationship(s), they seek help in Dr. Ralston's practice in order to overcome symptoms and problems resulting from their experiences.

-Dr. Ralston is a clinical psychologist licensed in Hawaiʻi where he maintains a lively telehealth practice, in addition to his in-person practice in Kaimukī, Honolulu.
+Dr. Ralston is a clinical psychologist licensed in Hawaiʻi where he maintains a lively telehealth practice.